 - Fighting price gouging by pharmaceutical companies.
 There is evidence that pharmaceutical companies target outrageous price increases for selected drugs used by vulnerable populations or for rare diseases.
 During my time in the Senate, I've called on the Federal Trade Commission (FTC) to investigate pharmaceutical companies for anticompetitive practices and price manipulation.

-- Making health care more affordable and accessible.
-I am working on reforms so that every Minnesotan can get the affordable, high-quality health care they deserve by:
+- Making health care universal and more affordable.
+I am working on reforms so that every Minnesotan can get the affordable, high-quality healthcare they deserve by:

 - Ensuring access to vital drugs, treatments, and medical equipment.
 I authored and passed the bipartisan Preserving Access to Life-Saving Medications Act to require prescription drug manufacturers to get at the dangerous issue of drug shortages by giving early notification to the Food and Drug Administration (FDA) of any incident that would likely result in a shortage.
 Early notification helped the FDA prevent 170 drug shortages in 2013, 101 in 2014, and 142 in 2015.
 I also introduced the bipartisan Steve Gleason Act of 2017—which was signed into law as part of the Bipartisan Budget Act in February of 2018—to ensure Medicare pays for speech generating devices for people with ALS (Lou Gehrig’s disease), Parkinson’s, and other degenerative diseases.
 Speech-generating devices are a lifeline for these patients, but a Medicare policy change had put coverage at risk.